nikantonelli/LeanKitUtils/README.md

 * The importer does not check validity of data before performing its work.
 Any incorrect data might cause the card to not be imported as expected, i.e. incorrect data is ignored where possible.

 ## Spreadsheet Row Formats

+### Config
+The columns listed in the first row of the Config sheet must be: 'direction', 'url', 'username', 'password', 'apiKey' and 'boardId'.
+The first row found with 'src' as the entry under direction will be used by the exporter.
+The first row found with 'dst' will be used by the importer.

 ### Changes

-The fields in the Changes sheet need to be listed in the first row and are: "Group", "Item Sheet", "Item Row", "Action", "Field", "Value".
+The columns in the Changes sheet need to be listed in the first row and are: "Group", "Item Sheet", "Item Row", "Action", "Field", "Value".

 The Changes sheet can contain either 'Create' rows or 'Modify' rows.